트립팝 TripopTripop

 17:00Evening flight home

-Day 5 tip — Daimaru's depachika has Tokyo Banana, Royce' chocolates, and Hokkaido cheese tarts all on one floor — duty-free + extra 5% off with passport.
+Day 5 tip — Daimaru's depachika has Tokyo Banana, Royce' chocolates, and Hokkaido cheese tarts all in one basement floor.
 Drugstores like Don Quijote and Matsumoto Kiyoshi offer instant tax-free for purchases over 5,000 yen.

-Osaka and Kyoto rank among the top Japan destinations for family travel.
-In Tripop, invite the whole family to one trip so parents and kids see the same schedule.
-Theme park tickets like USJ are unique per person — sort vouchers by traveler to avoid mix-ups at the gate.
+Osaka and Kyoto rank among Japan's top family and honeymoon destinations.
+In Tripop, invite everyone to one trip so the whole group sees the same schedule.
+Theme park tickets like USJ are unique per person — pre-organize vouchers by traveler to avoid gate confusion.

-Ask Tripop's AI assistant something like: "We have one day in Kyoto — which temples should we prioritize?"
-It'll rank Fushimi Inari, Kiyomizu-dera, Kinkakuji, and Arashiyama by travel time and crowds, and suggest indoor alternatives (Todaiji in Nara) if it rains.
+Ask Tripop's AI: "We have one day in Kyoto — Fushimi Inari or Arashiyama first?"
+It'll rank options by travel time and crowds, and suggest indoor alternatives (Todaiji in Nara) when it rains.

 • Passport (6+ months validity)

-• Visit Japan Web QR (immigration + customs pre-clearance)
+• Visit Japan Web QR (pre-register 48h before flight)

 • eSIM or pocket wifi